MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/warmup-1/sum-double.md.txt

-Given two int values, return their sum.
-Unless the two values are the same, then return double their sum.
+Get two int values from the user, output their sum.
+Unless the two values are the same, then output double their sum.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p154485) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.